Amal-David/gitbook-downloader/README.md

 python app.py
 ```

-2. Open your browser and navigate to `http://localhost:5000`
+2. Open your browser and navigate to `http://localhost:8082`

-3. Enter the URL of a Gitbook documentation site
+3. Enter the URL of any supported documentation site

-4. Choose to either:
+4. Click "Submit" to start the download process

+5. Monitor real-time progress and metrics

+6. When complete, you can:
    - View the converted content in your browser
+   - Copy content to clipboard
-   - Download the content as a markdown file
+   - Download as a markdown file

 ## Technical Details

-The application uses:
+### Architecture
 - Flask for the web interface
 - BeautifulSoup4 for HTML parsing
-- Requests for fetching web content
+- Async support with aiohttp for concurrent downloads
+- Object-oriented design with platform-specific scrapers
-- Python-slugify for URL/filename handling
+- Factory pattern for scraper selection

+### Key Components
+- Platform-specific scraper classes
+- Async download manager
+- Progress tracking system
+- Markdown conversion pipeline
+- Real-time metrics collection

+### Metrics Tracked
+- Total pages processed
+- Successful downloads
+- Failed attempts
+- Retry counts
+- Download duration
+- Average time per page
+- Total content size

+## Contributing

+Feel free to contribute by:
+1. Adding support for new documentation platforms
+2. Improving existing scrapers
+3. Enhancing the UI/UX
+4. Adding new features

 ## Note

-This tool is designed for Gitbook-based documentation sites.
-It may not work correctly with other documentation platforms.
+While the tool works best with the supported platforms (GitBook, Docusaurus, ReadMe.com, MkDocs, Sphinx), it includes fallback mechanisms for handling other documentation sites.
+The application automatically selects the most appropriate scraper based on the site's structure and characteristics.